D-Day 44 Challenge | 22-Mile Walk

 Event overview

-This powerful challenge commemorates the 1944 Allied invasion, offering a meaningful way to test yourself while honouring the courage and sacrifice of those who served from nations across the world.
+Choose from a 44-mile ultra run, a 22-mile walk or a 22-mile run along the Normandy coastline, and cross the finish line at the iconic Pegasus Bridge.
+This powerful challenge commemorates the 1944 Allied invasion, offering a meaningful way to test yourself while honouring the courage and sacrifice of those who have served.

-This four-day package includes return transport from London, three nights’ accommodation, all meals, including a pasta party the night before, a sightseeing day and full medical and event support.
+This four-day package includes return transport from London, three nights’ accommodation, meals, event support including break stops with food and refreshments, full medical support and a sightseeing day led by a historian.

 Highlights

-- Run across four of the landing beaches: Omaha, Gold, Sword and Juno
+- Run across four landing beaches on the 44-mile: Omaha, Gold, Juno and Sword

 - Flexible payment options